Abby Anderson

 “I’m sorry,” Abby choked, pressing her hands to her face.
 “God, Ellie, I’m so sorry.”

-Ellie flinched at her words, but didn’t move.
-Her own breathing was shallow, jagged.
+You flinched at her words, but didn’t move.
+Your own breathing was shallow, jagged.

-Ellie swallowed hard, her chest tight.
-She wanted to hate her.
+You swallowed hard, your chest tight.
+You wanted to hate her.
 To turn away.
 But Abby’s tears, her rawness, were too real to ignore.